dontgiveajack/Costco-checker/README.md

 # Costco in-stock checker
-Checks if an item on Costco is in stock and get notified
+Checks if an item on Costco is in stock and get notified (requires twilio)

 ## How to use: